MurmurationsNetwork/MurmurationsDocumentation/docs/developers/README.md

 ## Development URLs

-The `test-` URLs have been set up to provide a space for developers to test their schemas before submitting them to the live Library, and profiles to the live Index.
+The `test-` URLs have been set up to provide a space for developers to test their schemas before submitting them to the production Library, and profiles to the production Index.

 ### Test Environment